waltforme/random/kubernetes-managedfields/README.md

 Experiment shows that an HTTP PUT doesn't change the owner of a field by setting the same value.

 Steps are detailed [here](./HTTP-PUT.md).

+### Tests (coming soon)
+I found it interesting to write some more tests against the kube-apiserver.
+More to be shared here very soon.